 In Windows 8 and 8.1, like in previous Microsoft client OS versions, only one simultaneous incoming RDP connection is supported.
-It means that only one user (one session) can simultaneously connect to a Windows 8 computer using the Remote Desktop.
-In most cases it is enough, but sometimes it would be useful if multiple users could work simultaneously in their own sessions.
-A good example can be a computer used as a Media Center, when video is played in the console session and you have to use a system without stopping video on TV.
+It means that only one user (one session) can simultaneously connect to a Windows computer using the Remote Desktop.
+In most cases it is enough, but sometimes it would be useful if multiple remote users could work simultaneously in their own sessions.
+A good example is when a computer is used as a Media Center, when video is played in the system console session and you need simultaneously to work remotely with the system without interrupting the video on TV.

-When you trying to start the second RDP session to a computer with Windows 8, a message appears that another user is already signed in and his session can be closed.
+When you trying to start the second RDP session to a computer with Windows 8.1 / 8, a message appears that another user is already signed in locally and this session should be closed.

-For example, in the server version of Windows supports two concurrent administrative connections to the individual sessions (in case of the terminal RDS server this number may be even higher).
+For example, in the server versions of Windows two simultaneous concurrent administrative connections with the individual sessions are supported (in case of the terminal RDS server this number may be even higher).

 Nevertheless, you can find a special patch in the web that allows to ignore this restriction.
 Due to this patch, multiple users can simultaneously connect to Windows 8 / Windows 8.1 computer over RDP.

 So, the patch replaces the original system file %SystemRoot%\System32\termsrv.dll (a library used by Remote Desktop Services).

 Here are the links to the modified library versions:

 Before you replace the library, back up original termsrv.dll using the command: